reasv/realbot/README.md

 As such, the bot appears indistinguishable from a real user to others, aside from its potentially insane ramblings.

 ## Getting started
+This requires Python 3.11 in order to run.
 Rename `example.env` to `.env` and add your discord token inside it.

 Install dependencies